mb002270/api_test/README.md

-api_test
+DG API Test
 ========

-This is a test for apiary's automatic github linking
+This is a test area just testing out APIARY's api-blueprint